t-crest/patmos/c/apps/s4noc/README.md

 ```

 with cores count either 4 or 9.
 Use just 4 for running the emulator.
+This configuration might be default as the writing of this README.

-A simple C program for a first test are found at
+A simple C program for a first test can be found at
 [hello_s4noc.c](hello_s4noc.c)

 ### Evaluation with the Emulator